LUMN LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, April 18, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Lumen Technologies, Inc. ("Lumen" or the "Company") (: LUMN) of a class action securities lawsuit.
+NEW YORK, April 20, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Lumen Technologies, Inc. ("Lumen" or the "Company") (NYSE: LUMN) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Lumen investors who were adversely affected by alleged securities fraud.
 This lawsuit is on behalf of all persons or entities who purchased or otherwise acquired Lumen common stock between September 14, 2020, and February 7, 2023, inclusive.
 Follow the link below to get more information and be contacted by a member of our team: